Bruno-PM-PMO/Project-Portfolio-Controller-Excel/README.md

 **Key Features**

-- Automatic Data Aggregation: Merges project updates from multiple files or sheets into a unified portfolio view.
+- Automatic Data Aggregation: Merges project updates from external files into a unified portfolio view.

 - Data Validation Rules: Ensures only complete and consistent data entries are included.